 - Dried Mehendi Leaves

 - Clover Oil

 - Tamarind Paste

-- Wash the bunch of mehndi leaves and let them dry in sunlight.
+Wash the bunch of mehndi leaves and let them dry in the sunlight.
 When the leaves are dry and become crisp, grind them into very fine powder.
-We suggest to use a grind stone to make the paste.
+We suggest using a grindstone to make the paste.
 Grind the leaves on the stone, sprinkle water to make the grinding a lot easier.
-Strain the powder through muslin cloth a couple of times to get pure powder form (sieve this powder twice or thrice so that no big piece remains in the powder).
+Strain the powder through a muslin cloth a couple of times to get pure powder form (sieve this powder twice or thrice so that no big piece remains in the powder).

 - Take a plastic, glass or ceramic container and put the desired amount of mehndi powder in it.
 Mix one part of lemon juice (lemon juice help in releasing the dye in the mehendi paste) with three parts of water.
 Add 1 teaspoon of sugar (as it prevents the mehendi designs from cracking while being applied) and some drops of essential oil (for a silky finish) and stir well till the whole sugar dissolves in water.
 You can also mix tea or tamarind paste in it.

-- Boil coffee in water until it become very dark and smells simply divine.
+- Boil coffee in water until it becomes very dark and smells simply divine.
 Add this coffee to the mehendi paste and mix well.

 Your own mehndi paste is ready to be used, and you can be certain it is pure and safe.
 Start designing!

 Know more on How to get Dark Mehendi colour on your hand

 - Keep mehndi paste in the freezer when not in use.

 - Always buy good quality readymade mehendi powder.

 - Keep some extra mehndi powder so that if your paste becomes too runny then you can add the extra powder to it.